 Plasma sounds pretty rare and exotic, but this is actually a bias that comes from where we live.

-It naturally occurs in very hot fires and for a brief moment in lightening strikes.
-We’ve artificially created it in special devices like plasma globes, plasma TVs, Tesla coils, and in neon lights.
+Down here we see it in very hot fires and for a brief moment in lightening strikes.
+We’ve artificially created it in devices like plasma globes, plasma TVs, Tesla coils, and in neon lights.

 I think it’s pretty cool that our TVs now contain the fourth state of matter.